-Join Anson Alexander for an in-depth discussion in this video Pricing options, part of Up and Running with Mojo Helpdesk.
+Join Anson Alexander for an in-depth discussion in this video Pricing options, part of Learning Mojo Helpdesk.

 - Mojo Helpdesk offers a number of different plans for you to choose from when signing up so that you can choose a plan that best fits your organization.
 Let's take a look at the different plans and the features that they offer.
 From the mojohelpdesk.com homepage, I'm just going to click on Plans and Pricing at the top of the screen.
 On the page that appears, you'll notice that we have a table that shows each of the four currently offered Mojo Helpdesk plans and the features that they contain.
 So as you can see with the Free version of Mojo Helpdesk, we're allowed up to three agents.